MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/sal-2-annotations-for-windows-drivers.md

 ---
-title: SAL 2.0 annotations for Windows drivers
+title: SAL 2.0 Annotations for Windows Drivers
 description: The Microsoft Source Code Annotation Language (SAL) includes annotations that are specific to the analysis of Windows drivers and the related kernel code. ms.date: 08/25/2023
 ---